wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 1. Let's create a microgateway project

-    Create a project using the command given below,
+    Create a project using the command given below.

     ``` java tab="Format"
     micro-gw init <project_name>